 Flashing is a thin strip or sheet of water-resistant material installed at roof projections and intersections, around doors and windows, and along the top of foundation walls.
 Its job is to direct water away from critical areas of the home.

 Having learned the crucial layers of a roofing system, it’s important to always look for a reputable local roofer who understands these components and the crucial role they play in the functionality of your roof.
 Ready for your next roofing project?
-Contact Surf & Turf Roofing in South Jersey and the greater Sarasota region today!
+Contact Surf & Turf Roofing in South Jersey today!